robipop22/dnb-stack/README.md

 - Static Types with [TypeScript](https://typescriptlang.org)
 - Pre-commit hooks using [Husky](https://typicode.github.io/husky/#/)

 Not a fan of bits of the stack?
-Fork it, change it, and use `npx create-remix --template your/repo`!
+Fork it, change it, and use `bunx create-react-router@latest`!
 Make it your own.

 ## Development